-- a description of the offset, the calculation basis, locations and management activities at which enhancements will be generated; - securing the ability to undertake enhancement works within management sites by way of landowner agreements or covenant; - the technical detail of the management activities;

-- the financial costs of site management for inclusion into bond calculations or other similar instruments as required by Council that secure financial delivery of biodiversity enhancements; - a monitoring programme to assess the degree to which enhancement targets are being achieved and the ability to adjust biodiversity management to ensure that gains are achieved and maintained for the long term; - the roles and responsibilities of those carrying out the work, and the governance and management structures relating to the operation of the enhancement site(s); and - reporting the results of monitoring and a process for undertaking actions if enhancement targets are not being achieved as anticipated.
+- a description of the offset, the calculation basis, locations and management activities at which enhancements will be generated; - securing the ability to undertake enhancement works within management sites by way of landowner agreements or covenant; - the technical detail of the management activities; - the financial costs of site management for inclusion into bond calculations or other similar instruments as required by Council that secure financial delivery of biodiversity enhancements; - a monitoring programme to assess the degree to which enhancement targets are being achieved and the ability to adjust biodiversity management to ensure that gains are achieved and maintained for the long term; - the roles and responsibilities of those carrying out the work, and the governance and management structures relating to the operation of the enhancement site(s); and - reporting the results of monitoring and a process for undertaking actions if enhancement targets are not being achieved as anticipated.

-9.6 Effects that cannot be offset
+10.6 Effects that cannot be offset

 As discussed in Section 5, an offset requires No Net Loss or preferably a Net Gain.
-Where No Net Loss or a Net Gain cannot be reliably calculated, an offset cannot be proven and instead ecological compensation is proposed.
+Where No Net Loss cannot be reliably calculated, an offset may not be achievable and instead ecological compensation is proposed.
 For example, an offset is not planned for the effects on reptile populations and habitat due to the technical complexity of measuring skink and gecko populations at the impact sites or for addressing the effects on bird populations and habitats as accurately measuring populations of the affected bird species is difficult and it is considered that management planned for lizards applies equally to birds.
-No offset is planned to address the effect on invertebrates due to the extremely challenging difficulties in quantifying population sizes.
-The effects on the riparian vegetation community are difficult to address via an offset approach as these communities are not easily amenable to management as they are mostly affected by grazing and low herbaceous weeds which restricts the ability to improve their condition and it is not possible to increase their extent as they already occur in all suitable sites.
+No offset is planned to address the effects on the riparian / wetland vegetation mosaic community are difficult to address via an offset approach as these communities are not easily amenable to management as they are mostly affected by grazing and low herbaceous weeds which restricts the ability to improve their condition and it is not possible to increase their extent as they already occur in all suitable sites.
 The project's effects on these ecological features will be addressed by providing ecological compensation which is based, where possible, on an offsetting approach.

-9.7 Ecological compensation
+10.7 Ecological compensation

-9.7.1 Predator control
+10.7.1 Predator removal